 10. Utilize Adobe Acrobat and LiveCycle together (1, 2, 4, 7- 9)

 CSA 133.
 Microsoft Publisher (2).
+Practical applications on the functions of Microsoft Publisher using the Windows Operating System.
 Design and production of professional quality documents that incorporate text, graphics and illustrations.
 Emphasis on newsletters, brochures, flyers, logos, catalogs and forms.
 Two lecture.

 3. Styles and formatting